awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 Before you can use Systems Manager to install the CloudWatch agent, you must make sure that the instance is configured correctly for Systems Manager\.

-#### Installing or Updating the SSM Agent<a name="update-SSM-Agent-EC2instance-fleet"></a>
+#### Installing or Updating SSM Agent<a name="update-SSM-Agent-EC2instance-fleet"></a>

 On an Amazon EC2 instance, the CloudWatch agent requires that the instance is running version 2\.2\.93\.0 or later\.
-Before you install the CloudWatch agent, update or install the SSM Agent on the instance if you haven't already done so\.
+Before you install the CloudWatch agent, update or install SSM Agent on the instance if you haven't already done so\.

-For information about installing or updating the SSM Agent on an instance running Linux, see [ Installing and Configuring the SSM Agent on Linux Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html) in the *AWS Systems Manager User Guide*\.
+For information about installing or updating SSM Agent on an instance running Linux, see [Installing and Configuring the SSM Agent on Linux Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html) in the *AWS Systems Manager User Guide*\.

-For information about installing or updating the SSM Agent, see [ Installing and Configuring SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.
+For information about installing or updating SSM Agent, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.

 #### \(Optional\) Verify Systems Manager Prerequisites<a name="install-CloudWatch-Agent-minimum-requirements-fleet"></a>